WeiguoMa/Quantum-C-EM/Noisy quantum circuit with MPDO/readme.md

 		tools.add_gate_truncate(qubits, Gates.cnot(), [i, i + 1])

 ## Add single-qubit Noise
-    # Currently, only single-qubit noise is supported, and its form is MPDO
+    """
-    # Temporarily cannot be used directly for contraction with the contract_mps function.
+     Currently, only single-qubit noise is supported, and its form is MPDO after applied to qubit.
-    # which means that the nodes cannot be contracted, plz jump this step when you want to
+     Temporarily cannot be used directly for contraction with the contract_mps function. which means that the nodes cannot be contracted, plz jump this step when you want to calculate the circuit contraction result.
-    # calculate the circuit contraction result.
+    """
     # Add noise for single qubit
     noise_channel.apply_noise_channel(qubits, [0], _noise_type='depolarization', _p=1e-2)
     noise_channel.apply_noise_channel(qubits, [0],